cloudentity-public/ce-dev-sample-login-spa/docs/oidc-authentication-app-in-react.md

 #### Routing

 Let's define some routing within the React application.
-** The index route (`/`) will not require authorization , so any users who are not authorized will be redirected to this route.
+* The index route (`/`) will not require authorization, so any users who are not authorized will be redirected to this route.
-** The profile route (`/profile`) will require authorization to access.
+* The profile route (`/profile`) will require authorization to access.
 After login, authorized users will be redirected to this route.

 We will use [`react-router-dom`](https://v5.reactrouter.com/web/guides/quick-start) package to handle routing.

 We will be building these routes in phases `/` and `/profile` routes pointing to them.
 At this point, anyone can visit them without authorization.

-Let's modify the default `src/App.js` to include above `Routes` and also import the view components for `Login` and `Profile`
+Let's modify the default `src/App.js` to include above `Routes` and also import the view components for `Login` and `Profile`:

 ```js
 import {